openshift-pipelines/pipelines-as-code/DEVELOPMENT.md

 * Configure a GitHub APP and a `github-secret` as mentionned in README.

+* Make sure you have the namespace as the user created and not as cluster admin.

 * Configure a few Repository CR and a namespace target.

 * If you go to your GitHub app setting in `Advanced` you can see the json and